In the Classroom

 Use evidence-based resources and teaching materials

-- Refer to the side menu for grade specific guidance and resources for the Elementary Health and Physical Education curriculum developed for BrightBites by public health dietitians in consultation with other educators and experts.
+- This section provides grade specific guidance and resources for the current versions of the Elementary (2019) and Secondary (2015) Health and Physical Education curricula developed for BrightBites by public health dietitians in consultation with other educators and experts.

 - The way educators talk and teach about food and bodies can have a big impact on students.
-These Curriculum Supports apply a neutral and inclusive approach to teaching and talking about food and nutrition.
-This helps students develop a positive relationship with food and their bodies.
-Check out the Guiding Principles.
+The ideas presented in this document represent an interpretation of the curriculum that uses a food neutral and inclusive approach to help students develop a positive relationship with food and their bodies.
+To learn more about our approaches, review our Guiding Principles.

 - Use Canadian resources as much as possible including Canada’s food guide, and the healthy eating recommendations.
-(Note that Canada’s food guide outlines one way of eating based on Western foodways and therefore should not be the only lens through which food education is provided to students.)
+Consider that Canada’s food guide outlines one way of eating based on Western foodways and therefore should not be the only lens through which food education is provided to students.
+Note that the 2015 Secondary Curriculum is based on a previous version of Canada’s Food Guide (2007).
+The language in this content reflects the current 2019 version.